trigger-corp/Forge-Documentation/source/api/preferences.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: All**

-.. js:function:: prefs.clearAll(callback, error)
+.. js:function:: prefs.clearAll(success, error)

-    :param function callback: a callback to be invoked (with no arguments) when the operation is complete
+    :param function() success: a callback to be invoked (with no arguments) when the operation is complete
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 Un-sets all preference names, so that calls to :ref:`api-prefs-set` will return ``undefined`` (or the default value for a preference, if given).